Andrew Hsia: Education

 Hsia graduated from Fu Jen Catholic University with a Bachelor of Laws (LL.B.) in 1972 and received a Master of Arts (M.A.) in diplomacy from National Chengchi University in 1976.
 Hsia then pursued graduate studies in England at the University of Oxford, where he earned a Master of Letters (M.Litt.) at the Faculty of Law in international law as a member of New College, Oxford, in 1981.
 His M.Litt. dissertation, completed under distinguished professors D. P. O'Connell and M. H. Mendelson, was titled, "Some jurisdictional problems arising from ship-source marine pollution: with special reference to port state jurisdiction."
 He also graduated from University College London with a Master of Laws (LL.M.) in 1981.

 After completing his LL.M. degree, Hsia was a visiting scholar at the Queen Mary University of London from 1985 to 1988.

 Diplomatic career

 Representative to the United States

 In mid of August 2005, Hsia protested to the United Nations (UN) for naming the People's Republic of China (PRC) as one of the founding member of the UN that signed the United Nations Charter during an exhibition commemorating 60th anniversary of the UN, instead of the Republic of China (ROC).
-He stressed that in 1945, it was the ROC who were the China, since PRC was only founded in 1949.
+He stressed that in 1945, it was the ROC who was China, since the PRC was only founded in 1949.